allenai/natural-instructions/tasks/README.md

 `task382_hybridqa_answer_generation` | Given a question about part-of-speech tag of a word in the question, answer the question. | Answer Generation
-`task386_semeval_2018_task3_irony_detection` | Given a tweet judge whether it contains irony or not. | Classification `task387_semeval_2018_task3_irony_classification` | Given a tweet Classify the kind of irony it has. | Classification `task388_torque_token_classification` | Given a passage, identify token from the passage representing an event | Token Classification
+`task386_semeval_2018_task3_irony_detection` | Given a tweet judge whether it contains irony or not. | Classification `task387_semeval_2018_task3_irony_classification` | Given a tweet Classify the kind of irony it has. | Classification `task388_torque_token_classification` | Given a passage, identify a token from the passage representing an event | Token Classification
 `task389_torque_generate_temporal_question` | Given a passage, generate a temporal question | Question Generation `task390_torque_text_span_selection` | Given a passage, a temporal question and a list of events in the passage, return a text span from the list of events that answers the given question | Text Span Selection
 `task391_causal_relationship` |  Given two sentences, decide whether the second sentence can be the result of the first one. | Classification